fasnap/currency-converter/README.md

-# Currency Conversion Application
+# Currency Conversion

-This project is a simple currency conversion application built using Python.
+This project is a simple currency conversion built using Python.
 It leverages the Open Exchange Rates API to fetch real-time and historical exchange rates, allowing users to convert amounts between different currencies.
 The application also stores conversion history in a SQLite database for future reference.

 ## Features
 - **Real-time Currency Conversion:** Convert amounts between various currencies using the latest exchange rates.